 12. Special channel support should be used for vertical ducts.
 Make sure this support is bolted on the inner surface before it is fixed on the wall

 13. Fabricated fittings should be used for all duck connections.
 Avoid diagonal runs.
-Unless otherwise stated in the project drawing, duct should be located horizontally and vertically.
+Unless otherwise stated in the project drawing, the duct should be located horizontally and vertically.

 14. Ductwork penetrating external walls and floors shall be sealed to the wall.

-15. Ductwork that passes through floors, ceilings and walls should be padded and sealed with a sealant.
+15. Ductwork that passes through floors, ceilings, and walls should be padded and sealed with a sealant.
 Also, it should get a fire rating if it will be passing through fire-rated floors or walls.
-Fire damper should be installed at the point where the ductwork penetrates the fire rated walls.
+Fire damper should be installed at the point where the ductwork penetrates the fire-rated walls.

 17. If required, fire dampers/motorized smoke will be installed according to the approved shop drawing and any other damper should be fusible link type.